 If you are visiting the spot on a boat tour (or with your own boat arrangement), you will enter the water from it.
 If you stay on the island, enter the water from the small sandy beach just south of the port.

 Félicité Island is a privately owned island with access restricted to its guests.
-Tour guides will drop you off directly at the reef, which lies a few dozen yards from the small island.
+Tours will drop you off directly on the reef, which lies a few dozen meters from the small island.

-The spot can be divided into two distinct areas: the channel giving access to the small marina, visited by numerous spotted eagle ray, and the fringing coral reef, some 10-20 meters off shore.
+The spot can be divided into two distinct areas: the channel of the small marina, visited by spotted eagle rays, and the fringing coral reef, which lines the coastline south of the marina.

 Hawksbill sea turtles are a familiar sight in La Digue and its neighboring islands, like Félicité Island.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them:

-On La Digue main island, Anse Patates and Anse Caiman (both with free shore access) are also excellent snorkeling spots to encounter hawksbill sea turtles.
+On La Digue main island, Anse Patate and Anse Caiman (both with free shore access) are also excellent snorkeling spots to encounter hawksbill sea turtles.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.